GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

 That being said, *the implementation is not seamless.* The first time that you run the `geoAI_setup.R` script, you will likely drink one or more cups of coffee as you receive many errors that need to be worked through.
 {: .notice--danger}

+If the installation with the above described approach fails you may follow the following [hints](https://gist.github.com/envimar/79a7249aaced24fafd23149b4fb0a81f#gistcomment-3944383).
+{: .notice--info}

 {% capture Assignment-1-1 %}
 ## Assignment Unit-1-1